Particular/docs.particular.net/samples/multi-tenant/nhibernate/sample.md

 #### Connecting to the tenant database

-To allow for database isolation between the tenants the connection to the database needs to be created based on the message being processed.
+To allow database isolation between tenants, the connection to the database needs to be created based on the message being processed.
 This requires cooperation of two components:

  * A behavior that inspects an incoming message and extracts the tenant information
  * Custom `ConnectionProvider` for NHibernate